hteumeuleu/caniemail/_features/css-nesting.md

 notes_by_num: {
     "1": "Buggy. `E { F {}}` doesn’t work, but `E { & F {}}` does.",
     "2": "Buggy.
 The syntax is supported, but nested selectors are prefixed by the webmail, which might invalidate the selector.", "3": "Not supported.
-The nested selectors are removed, making the nest properties apply to the parent selector."
+The nested selectors are removed, making the nest properties apply to the parent selector.", "4": "Partial.
+Not supported with Hotmail/Outlook accounts."
 }
 links: {
     "Can I use: CSS Nesting":"https://caniuse.com/css-nesting",